yuwwang123/LearningMPC/README.md

     roslaunch racecar_simulator simulator.launch

-Position the car as shown below (The car must be placed ahead of the starting line) using interactive markers in Rviz
+Position the car approximately in the starting position as shown below using the interactive marker in Rviz (The car must be placed ahead of the starting line)

 <img src="media/starting_config.png" width="40%">